multiversx/mx-chain-notifier-go/README.md

 # Elrond events notifier

-The notifier service is a component that receives block events synchronously from elrond observer nodes, and it forwards them to a subscribing component (via message queuing service or websockets)
+The events notifier service is a component that receives block events synchronously from elrond observer nodes, and it forwards them to a subscribing component (via message queuing service or websockets)